The “Yes” campaign has kicked off for the AV (Alternative Vote) voting system referendum planned in three months with a Nick Clegg speech in Leeds.

 We deserve a new way of doing things.

 If Nick Clegg suspects that there are better electoral systems to the Alternative Vote (AV) then it doesn’t show.
-His central argument throughout the speech was that politics isn’t working.
-He noted how the combination of the Parliamentary expenses scandal of 2009, cash for honours and Ministers for hire all contributed to the population’s rejection of politics.
-With repetition and rhetorical questions, his speech then took on the task of explaining how and why the AV voting system will resolve this rejection.
+That might be because his central argument throughout the speech was that politics isn’t working.
+First, he noted how the combination of the Parliamentary expenses scandal of 2009, cash for honours and Ministers for hire all contributed to the population’s rejection of politics.
+With repetition and rhetorical questions, his speech then took on the second task of explaining how and why the AV voting system will resolve this rejection.

 Do you remember how it felt when you heard about MPs spending your money on duck houses and having their moat cleaned?